 To give her patients an accurate estimate, Dr. Comeau recommends scheduling a consultation.
 Here, she will thoroughly examine your teeth and oral health taking note of the number of missing or damaged teeth, the location of the missing or damaged teeth, and the current state of their oral health.
 All of this will help determine what treatments, procedures, and materials are needed.

 The following are factors that will contribute to the total cost:

 Pre-treatment- Many times, pretreatments will be needed before implants can be placed in the mouth.
 This includes treatment for gum disease, bone grafting for patients who lack enough bone structure to support the implant posts and extraction for damaged or decayed teeth.
 While extra treatments will increase the total cost of your implants, it is important to place them in a healthy mouth to ensure their success.

 Type of implants- There are a few different types of implants available.
 The most common material used is titanium.
 Implants also come in a variety of shapes and sizes to accommodate different locations along an arch.
 During the consultation, Dr. Elliott will determine which type of implant post will be used.

-Number of implants needed- The number of implants that will be surgically placed is determined by the number of missing teeth, their location and the type of restoration needed.
+The number of implants needed- The number of implants that will be surgically placed is determined by the number of missing teeth, their location, and the type of restoration needed.
 The more implants that will be placed, the more it will cost.

-Type of dental restoration- The number and location of missing teeth will determine the type restoration being attached to the implants.
+Type of dental restoration- The number and location of missing teeth will determine the type of restoration being attached to the implants.
 For a single missing tooth, we will use a dental crown.
-For multiple missing teeth, we will use a dental bridge, partial denture or full denture.
+For multiple missing teeth, we will use a dental bridge, partial denture, or full denture.

 Dental Insurance and Payment Options